Vaccination Policy: What Every Employer Needs to Know [Updated October 4, 2021]

 There have been a few cases of terminations across the country so far, although none of these has been challenged in court.
 It’s also worth noting that mandatory vaccination policies are nothing new.
 Health workers generally require an annual flu vaccine, for example.

 But the majority of employers won’t want to go down that road.
-Before you start thinking about enforcement, think about what you can to Engage, Encourage, and Accommodate.
+Before you start thinking about enforcement, think about what you can do to Engage, Encourage, and Accommodate.

 Want to know more about the post-pandemic future?
 Visit our Covid-19 resource center.